‘Welcoming committee:’ Leaked video shows officers beating handcuffed Florida prisoner

 The leak of the Hernandez video is exceedingly rare.
 The Florida Department of Corrections has successfully fought lawsuits by news organizations, including by the Herald, seeking to obtain video from inside prison walls.
 The release of internal videos, the agency says, jeopardizes security.
 In the Hernandez case, the agency also said it “contains medical information.”

-But the video also offers support for what prisoners, their loved ones, and countless attorneys litigating against the department have long charged — that violence against inmates in the Florida prison system is ingrained and often covered up rather than addressed, and that there are few independent checks on wardens.
+But the video also offers support for what prisoners, their loved ones, and countless attorneys litigating against the department have long charged — that violence against inmates in the Florida prison system is ingrained, and often covered up rather than addressed.

 “I don’t understand why a man clearly in chains is such a risk that he needs to face severe physical force, including punches from trained law enforcement,” said Florida House Rep. Anna Eskamani, an Orlando Democrat and one of the few lawmakers to take an interest in the conditions endured by state prisoners.
 “People treat animals better than this.”